ryohei8227/bedrock-hcls-tokyo2/README.md

 2. Clone your forked repository to your local machine.

-3. Update the GitHub URL in the following configuration files to point to your forked repository:
-   - `infra_cfn.yaml`
-   - `agent_build.yaml`
-   - `streamlit_build.yaml`
+3. Add new agents to the `agents_catalog` folder.
+You may also include your new agents as stack resources in the `infra_cfn.yaml` file.

-4. For testing purposes, deploy the `infra_cfn.yaml` template to AWS CloudFormation.
+4. For testing purposes, deploy the `infra_cfn.yaml` template to AWS CloudFormation providing your forked repository and branch as the `GithubLink` and `GitBranch` parameters.

+### AI-Assisted Development

+Please use the `CONTEXT.md` file to provide additional context to coding agents.

 ### Submitting a Pull Request